-Since the 18th century the suit has a icon of style.
+Since the 18th century the suit has become a icon of style.
 Sophisticated, formal, versatile.
 Along the way the suit has adopted a number of “rules” and traditions; some of which aren’t as easy to explain as others.

 1. How To Button Your Jacket

 Which buttons to do up on your jacket is one of the most common questions we are asked at Zebel Bespoke.
 The rules are simple.

 - One button Jackets should always be done up.